-Description: Students learn the basic techniques needed to gently stimulate the lymphatic system and support fluid movement.
+This class is an introduction to CranioSacral Therapy, Lymphatic Concepts, and Reflexology.
+This 40-hour, 10 class course offers a simple, yet comprehensive presentation of these 3 modalities.
+In Day 1-3, students will learn an introductory foundation to the Craniosacral System and a basic CranioSacral hands on protocol.
+In Day 4-6, students learn the basic techniques needed to gently stimulate the lymphatic system and support fluid movement.
 Students review in depth the lymphatic system along with the manual techniques to support fluid movement.
 Students will be able to identify common lymphatic disorders, understand the anatomy and physiology of the system, and will learn the primary catchments and watersheds in the body.
 Students learn how to apply lymphatic techniques within their scope of practice and just how important gentle touch can be.
+In Day 7-10, students learn how the systems, organs and muscles of the body correspond with specific pressure points on the hands and feet.
+Reflexology teaches that these pressure points stimulate and encourage healing of the body.
+Students learn how to massage and apply pressure to these Reflexology points through various soft tissue manipulation techniques.
+The healing practice of Reflexology dates as far back as ancient Egypt.
+Many ancient religious and spiritual texts also mention the feet in symbolic and actual references to points throughout the body.

-Massage Therapy Core I:
+Massage Therapy Core IV - Eastern Modalities: